bcla519/web-based-inventory-spring-app/README.md

 # web-based-inventory-spring-app
-School project with a shop inventory management system to track in-house and outsourced-parts to create different dolls
+School project creating a Spring application with a shop inventory management system to track in-house and outsourced-parts to create different dolls